GameChangerCloud/doc-gamechanger/_tabs/what-is-gamechanger.md

 # the default layout is 'page'
 order: 1
 icon: fa fa-question-circle
-title: What is GameChanger ?
+title: What is GameChanger Cloud ?
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;GameChanger is a development platform which aimsto quickly generate, develop, & deploy fully Cloud compliant applications & infrastructure, using GraphQL as entry point.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;GameChanger Cloud is a development platform which aimsto quickly generate, develop, & deploy fully Cloud compliant applications & infrastructure, using GraphQL as entry point.
-By using GameChanger, you can easily generate a full project, with both server and client sides, by simply passing a graphql schema to its graphiql interface and selecting which technologies to use for the client side.
+By using GameChanger Cloud, you can easily generate a full project, with both server and client sides, by simply passing a graphql schema to its graphiql interface and selecting which technologies to use for the client side.

 Let us dive in the several repositories of GameChanger Cloud to better understand which technologies are available and which are their purposes.

-The GameChanger organisation manages 8 repositories :
+The GameChanger Cloud organisation manages 8 repositories :
 *  [addon-ember-client-gamechanger](https://github.com/GameChangerCloud/addon-ember-client-gamechanger)
 *  [schematic-angular-client-gamechanger](https://github.com/GameChangerCloud/schematic-angular-client-gamechanger)
 *  [easygraphql-parser-gamechanger](https://github.com/GameChangerCloud/easygraphql-parser-gamechanger)